srdtrk/cw-ica-controller/README.md

 This contract follows [semantic versioning](https://semver.org/), but with the following deviations:

 - A major version will not be tagged until the contract is audited.
-- Any API breaking changes or state-machine breaking changes will result in a minor version bump.
+- All API breaking changes and most state-machine breaking changes will result in a minor version bump.

 ## Limitations